mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/gpsposition.rst

 .. code-block:: yaml

     tooltip: GPS-Position  # text to use as tooltip
     label: true            # true/false to label button, default is true
     icon: gpsposition      # icon to display on button
     target: map            # Id of Map element to query
     autoStart: false	  # true/false, default is false
     refreshinterval: 5000  # refresh interval in ms, default is 5000 ms
     follow: true           # default false, true refreshs the map for every received GPS position received, only use with WMS in tiled mode
     average: 1             # calculates the average of the last at parameter average defined amount of received GPS coordinates, default 1
+    centerOnFirstPosition: true
+    zoomToAccuracy: false
+    zoomToAccuracyOnFirstPosition: true

 Class, Widget & Style
 ======================